-Motorcycle Insurance In Pennsylvania
+Motorcycle Insurance In Pennsylvania and New Jersey

 There are two things a motorcycle rider should never leave behind when he or she goes for a ride - his helmet and his insurance card.
-Pennsylvania state law mandates motorcyclists have both.
+Pennsylvania and New Jersey state law mandates motorcyclists have both.
 But even if it didn't, both are vital to the well-being of riders everywhere, and that includes not getting a ticket.

 As for the helmet law, all one needs do is look around the road on a sunny warm afternoon and count the helmeted heads with whom you share the road to know virtually all bikers comply with the law.
 Although it would be nice if we could say all those riders voluntarily don bucket hats because they know helmets protect them, but the truth is, for many it's a case of their not wanting to be pulled over by the police.
 But did you know that even if you're safely helmeted with a DOT approved helmet required by law, you can still be in trouble if you're not carrying the motorcycle insurance card you were issued when you bought or renewed the motorcycle insurance policy?